Sleep Disorders Health Center

 Medications

 The traditional treatment for menopause symptoms has been hormone replacement therapy (HRT).
-However, HRT has been linked to a number of serious health problems, including breast cancer, heart disease, and stroke.
-As a result, doctors currently recommend using the lowest dose possible of HRT and for the shortest amount of time for severe menopausal symptoms only, with regular follow-up with your doctor.
+HRT is associated with a small increase in risks for developing breast cancer and blood clots.
+As a result, doctors currently recommend using the lowest dose possible of HRT and for the shortest amount of time for moderate to severe menopausal symptoms, with regular follow-up with your doctor.

 Alternative treatments that may help reduce menopausal hot flashes and improve sleep include: